-The sound meditation is an integrated practice that combines a shamanic ceremonial setting with an Eastern emphasis on breathing exercises and visualization.
+The sound meditation is an integrated, transpersonal practice whose goal is to enable participants to disengage their undesirable habitual patterns and to empower positive cognitive change.
 Specific musical instruments played during the meditation allow participants to use sound as a therapeutic tool to disconnect from discursive thinking and delve into a transcendental state.
-The goal is to enable participants to disengage their undesirable habitual patterns and to empower positive cognitive change.

 Most of the instruments I use are overtone-emitting instruments such as gongs, Tibetan singing bowls, bells, metallic discs, etc. These instruments have been used in meditation and sound healing for centuries in many cultures and continue to be used.

 What are overtones?
 Sound emitted by musical instruments, the voice, or any other source is very complex and can be thought of as an infinite sum of waves of different frequencies.
 The pitch, or tone, that we hear and identify has various components.
 These components are the fundamental frequency and the overtones, or harmonics, and sometimes called harmonic overtones, which are the natural parts of that pitch.
 The relative strength or weakness level of these overtones determines the tone color, or timbre, of the pitch allowing us to distinguish the sound of a note played on a flute from the sound of the same register note played on a violin, or distinguishing one person’s voice from an other.
 The fundamental frequency is much louder than the harmonics which is why we hear it as a single pitch.
 These overtones start to become clearly audible to our ears when we hear the sound emitted by metallic instruments such as gongs, Tibetan bowls and other overtone-emitting instruments.